jlmelville/smallvis/docs/pacmap.md

 `n_neighbors + 50` with the smallest unscaled nearest neighbors.
 Scaled distances are not used in any other part of the method.

+*11th January 2022*: note that the $i$th observation will always find itself as its own nearest neighbor (or tied in the case with duplicates).
+PaCMAP accounts for this by actually looking at `n_neighbors + 51` and ignoring the actual closest neighbor.

 Roughly then we can expect to be looking for `60-75` nearest neighbors for datasets up to $N = 100 000$.